corda/corda/docs/source/node-administration.rst

 The node is using log4j asynchronous logging by default (configured via log4j2 properties file in its resources) to ensure that log message flushing is not slowing down the actual processing.
-If you need to switch to synchronous logging (e.g. for debugging/testing purposes), you can override this behaviour by adding ``-DLog4jContextSelector=org.apache.logging.log4j.core.selector.ClassLoaderContextSelector`` to the nodes command line or to the ``jvmArgs`` section of the node configuration (see :doc:`corda-configuration-file`).
+If you need to switch to synchronous logging (e.g. for debugging/testing purposes), you can override this behaviour by adding ``-DLog4jContextSelector=org.apache.logging.log4j.core.selector.ClassLoaderContextSelector`` to the node's command line or to the ``jvmArgs`` section of the node configuration (see :doc:`corda-configuration-file`).

 Example